susanBuck/notes/05_Laravel/00_Intro.md

 Included in this package is a bunch of libraries which power the essentials of application development, for example:

 * Routing
-* View generation
+* Environment management
 * Database interaction
 * User authentication
-* Environment management
 * etc.

 With all this taken care of, it frees you up to start building the functionality of *your* application.

-In addition to this, a framework provides a **skeleton** in which to build your application.

 Most PHP frameworks follow the **MVC Pattern**:

 * Model
 * View
 * Controller

+In addition to this, a framework provides a **skeleton** in which to build your application.

 **Benefits of working with a framework:**